alejandrochang/Algorithms/CTCI/LinkedList/notes.md

 # Linked List

-Adding and Deleting a Node from a Singly Linked List
+Adding and Deleting a Node from a Singly Linked List.

 ```js